 Zoom for learning

-Zoom is a video conferencing platform used at Brookes for online teaching.
+Zoom is a video conferencing platform used at Oxford Brookes University for online teaching.
 You might participate in lectures or seminar-style Zoom meetings with your class, or watch recorded Zoom meetings in your own time.
 Zoom is used because it has features such as ‘breakout rooms’ to divide classes into small groups that make it suitable for interactive online learning.

 Scroll down for our recommended strategies and resources.